 A proxy server acts as an intermediary between your computer and the internet.
 Essentially, it allows you to browse the internet using a different IP address than your own.
 When you connect to a website through a proxy server, the website sees the IP address of the proxy server instead of your own.
 This means that your online activity is hidden from the website and anyone else trying to track you.

 A proxy server can provide many benefits.
-For example, it can be used to bypass internet censorship in certain countries.
-The government may restrict access to certain websites or services in some countries.
-Using a proxy server located in a different country allows you to access these websites or services as if you were in that country.
+For example, it can be used to bypass unethical internet censorship and shutdowns by governments.
+Since these vices are localized, a proxy can help you break through the borders of the internet, emphasizing the idea of open internet.
 Additionally, proxies can be used to improve network performance by caching frequently accessed pages, reducing the amount of data that needs to be transferred.

 What are different types of proxies?